Badlands (song)

-"Badlands" is the lead track on Bruce Springsteen's fourth studio album Darkness on the Edge of Town, and its second single.
+"Badlands" is a song by the American singer-songwriter Bruce Springsteen, released as the second single from his fourth studio album Darkness on the Edge of Town in July 1978.

 Origins

 According to Springsteen, he came up with the title "Badlands" before he started writing the song.
 He felt it was a "great title" but that it would be easy to blow it by not writing a worthy song for it.

-The riff is based on The Animals' "Don't Let Me Be Misunderstood".
+The riff is based on the Animals' "Don't Let Me Be Misunderstood".
 According to the editors of Rolling Stone, the song "tapped into the ferocity of the punk singles he'd been listening to at the time".

 Themes

 The song tells the story of a man down on his luck and angry at the world, who wants a better lot in life.

 On March 15, 2012, in a keynote speech to an audience at the South by Southwest music festival, Springsteen discussed the Animals' influence on his music at length, praising their harsh, propulsive sound and lyrical content.
 Saying that Darkness on the Edge of Town was "filled with Animals", Springsteen played the opening riffs to "Don't Let Me Be Misunderstood" and his own "Badlands" back to back, then said, "Listen up, youngsters!
 This is how successful theft is accomplished!"

 In Brian Hiatt's 2019 book, Bruce Springsteen: The Stories Behind the Songs, the finished first verse is said to lay out the "narrator's essential dilemma in a more sophisticated fashion than Springsteen had managed before, acknowledging larger forces at work".
 He is "caught in a crossfire", Springsteen taking significant lyrical inspiration from Elvis Presley's "King of the Whole Wide World" (particularly the words "A poor man wants to be a rich man/ A rich man wants to be a king"): a song which appeared in the 1962 United Artists film Kid Galahad and featuring, in its single master version, a strong saxophone performance by Boots Randolph.